larissabianchi/larissabianchi/README.md

 ### Junior Software Engineer

 I have been programming in C# for more than 2 years, before that, I programmed in Delphi for 1 and a half years.
-Currently, I am switching my career from a back-end developer to a full-stack developer, working with TypeScript and framework Next.Js aside from C#.
+Currently, I am switching my career from a back-end developer to a full-stack developer, working with TypeScript and the framework Next.Js, aside from C#.
 Also, I have been deepening my knowledge of REST APIs, good programming practices, SOLID principles, Clean Code and Software Architecture.

 **GitHub contributions and most used programming languages:**